ktprime/emhash/README.md

 ```

-- the only known bug as follow if erase not current key/iterator during iteration without break. some key will be iteraored twice or missed.to fix it can desearse performance 20％ or even much more.
+- the only known bug as follow example, if erase key/iterator during iteration. one key will be iteraored twice or missed. and fix it can desearse performance 20% or even much more and no good way to fix.

 ```
     emhash7:HashMap<int,int> myhash;
-    int key = some_key;
-    //dome some init
+    //dome some init ...
     for (const auto& it : myhash)
     {
-        if (key = it.first) {
+        if (some_key = it.first) {
             myhash.erase(key);  //no any break
        }
        ...